gbellocchi/genov/README.md

 export HERO_OV_HOME_DIR=<your_path> (typically something like $HOME/workspace_user/hero)
 ```

 Most of the specialization flow is handled locally to the tool subdirectory.
-At a certain point the user may decide to export and integrate the specialized hardware/software products to the overlay system.
+At a certain point the user may decide to export and integrate the generated hardware/software components to the overlay system.
 This process is fully automated and no-error-prone as far as the tool knows how to securely interface to the overlay.

 Thus, it is recommended to set the following environment variable to the location of the overlay hardware subsystem.